 Usually devoted to the kidnapping of the wealthy, he enjoyed the sympathy of the common people.

 Pasos Largos was jailed in Ronda in 1916.
 Once out of prison, with more than 60 years, Pasos Largos refused to leave his habits so returned to the mountains and continued robberies.
 He ended up cornered in a cave and shot dead by the Guardia Civil after he rejected to surrender.

 Romantic Ronda activities

-During this festival of great cultural value you can taste typical dishes, admire horses and cattle exhibitions, parades with traditional costumes known as Goyescas or buy in the market among many other activities.
+During this festival of great cultural value you can taste typical dishes, admire horses and cattle exhibitions.
+There are parades with traditional costumes known as Goyescas; you can also buy in the market among many other activities.

-The main festivity is celebrated around San Francisco district, there is parking on the entrance of Ronda so if you are visiting Romantic Ronda by car you will have no problems finding a place where leaving your car.
+- The main festivity is around San Francisco district.
+There is parking on the entrance of Ronda so if you are visiting Romantic Ronda by car you will have no problems finding a parking.